What should I bring?

 - Travel insurance.

 - Bed linen.
 If you have some extra space in your luggage it will save you money.
 Hostels may charge 5-10 euro for renting bed linen and sleeping bags not accepted.
+Some tours have it included, please check your booked package (Magic Lapland, for example).

 - Sunglasses (not in December to January).
 Strong sun in combination with a winter landscape can make you snow-blind.